MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Use Remote Pins
 ^^^^^^^^^^^^^^^^^^

-Using `GPIOZero's remote pins <https://gpiozero.readthedocs.io/en/stable/remote_gpio.html>`_, allows to run the Jukebox code on one machine, and have the GPIO happen on an RPi Board.
-See the GPIOZero Documentation how to set it up on the machines.
+Using `GPIOZero's remote pins <https://gpiozero.readthedocs.io/en/stable/remote_gpio.html>`_ allows to run the Jukebox code on a single machine and have the GPIO happen on a RPi board.
+See the GPIOZero documentation how to set it up.
 Simply change the header in the configuration file to enable it.
-Host is the IP address of your RPi Board.
+Host is the IP address of your RPi board.

 .. code-block:: yaml